VitaHEX-Games/HexFlow-Launcher/README.md

 #### Can I change the rom folder locations?
-The locations have been setup to keep things simple, if you would like to change the locations, search for "ROM Folders" in the file below and edit accordingly.
+The locations have been setup to keep things simple, if you would like to change the locations, search for "ROM Folders" in the 'index.lua' file below and edit accordingly.

     ux0:/app/RETROFLOW/index.lua